martinijfb/Skin-Lesion-Segmentation/README.md

 # Skin Lesion Segmentation with UNet and Streamlit

 This project implements a deep learning model for skin lesion segmentation using a UNet architecture.
 The model is developed in PyTorch and deployed with an interactive Streamlit application, allowing users to upload skin lesion images and view segmentation results in real-time.
-Evaluation metrics, including Dice Coefficient and Intersection over Union (IoU), are also displayed to assess model performance.

 ## Streamlit Application
 [Explore the app 😁](https://skin-lesion-segmentation-9psggzn9a3bylbynsrxzjw.streamlit.app/)